aardappel/lobster/docs/source/command_line_usage.md

 -   `--runtime-shipping` : Compile with asserts off.
 -   `--runtime-asserts` : Compile with asserts on (default)
--   `--runtime-verbose` : Compile with asserts on + additional debug.
+-   `--runtime-verbose` : Compile with asserts on + line info for better runtime errors.

 -   `--main MAIN` : after compiling FILE, if present, compile this file and run it.
 This is useful when running Lobster from an editor, where you